 What is a feis?

 A feis (fesh) is the name for an Irish dance competition (Feisanna being the plural form).
-The Slattery School is registered with An Coimisiun le Rince Gaelacha (CLRG)and therefore all of our dancers must only compete with feisanna that are registered with the North American Feis Commission (NAFC) or CLRG.
+The Slattery School is registered with An Coimisiun le Rince Gaelacha (CLRG)and therefore all of our dancers must only compete with feisanna that are registered as a CLRG Feis.

 Where can I find information on local feisanna?